thepirat000/CachingFramework.Redis/README.md

 ISet<string> keys = context.Cache.GetKeysByTag(new [] { "green" });
 ```

-If the tag is related to a hash, the string returned will be in the form:
+If the tag is related to a _hash field_, the string returned will be in the form:

 `{hashKey}:$_->_$:{field}`